seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 Which, in the tender of a wholesome weal,
 Might in their working do you that offence,
 Which else were shame, that then necessity
-Will call discreet proceeding.
+Will call discreet proceeding. /

 **Fool**
+/ For, you trow, nuncle,
 The hedge-sparrow fed the cuckoo so long,
 That it's had it head bit off by it young.
 So, out went the candle, and we were left darkling.

 **KING LEAR**
-Are you our daughter?
+Are you our daughter? /

 **GONERIL**
+/ Come, sir,
 I would you would make use of that good wisdom,
 Whereof I know you are fraught; and put away
 These dispositions, that of late transform you